 Hints for Prospectors & Rock Hounds

-By using science, a prospector or rock hound can predict where to find minerals of potential interest and then visit the field to search for other clues such as vein trends, pegmatite dike swarms, lineaments, favorable rocks, indicator minerals, etc. So listen to science (most of the time) and try to throw out that scientific crap that will lead to scientific diarrhea.
+One can predict where to find minerals of potential interest and search for clues such as vein trends, pegmatite dike swarms, lineaments, favorable rock units, indicator minerals, etc. So, listen to science, as long as it has not been politicalized.

-There are different levels of prospecting.
-At one extreme would be to search for diamonds in the arctic north.
-Logistics, harsh conditions and high prospecting and field expenses are expected in such regions that is beyond most of us.
-Nearly 2 decades ago, a group of geologists and prospectors decided Canada was ripe for a major diamond strike.
-They searched barren lands to the north looking for a source for many diamonds found in glacial till – and they hit pay dirt making one of the greatest finds in modern history.
+One prospecting extreme would be to prospect for diamonds in the arctic.
+Logistics, harsh conditions and high prospecting and field expenses are beyond most of us.
+Even so, a few decades ago, a group of geologists and prospectors decided Canada was ripe for a major diamond strike.
+They searched barren lands to the north looking for a source for the diamonds periodically found in glacial till, until they hit pay dirt making one of the greatest finds in modern history.

-This region was considered one of the better areas to explore for commercial diamond deposits in the world, but prior to 1998, no one payed any attention to Canada.
-After all, there were no known commercial diamond deposits.
-But at the same time, no one ever really looked.
-But the science suggested it was probably the best if not one of the best terrains to search for diamonds.
+The North American Craton is considered one of the better places to explore for commercial diamond deposits in the world, but prior to 1998, no one payed attention to Canada.
+After all, there were no known commercial diamond deposits known in the region, so why should anyone expect one to be found?
+But, no one looked.

-Large parts of North America (much of Canada and extending south into the Montana-Wyoming region and into the Michigan region) are underlain by a stable continental core known as a Craton.
-Cratons consist of older continental cores known as Archons (rocks that are >2.5 billion years old), Protons consisting of Early Proterozoic age basement rocks (1.8 to 2.5 billion years) and Tectons (Late Proterozoic basement rocks that are 1.8 to about 600 million years old).
-Commercial diamond deposits occur in volcanic rocks known as kimberlite and lamproite which intrude the old basement Archean cratons (Archon) and younger Protons (Lower Proterozoic belts).
-And of course, there are commercial secondary diamond deposits in rivers, streams and beaches that erode from kimberlite and lamproite.
-So - if you are going to prospect for diamonds - get to know what kimberlite and lamproite look like and where they should be found.
-As you scan the photos on the links, you are going to run down to Dooley's Bar and tell everyone you've seen kimberlite.
-But before you get into that second pitcher of beer, realize there are a lot of volcanic rocks and breccias that look like these two rare rock types.
-But to positively identify kimberlite or lamproite, you are also going to need to know something about the extremely rare minerals found in these rocks, their mode of emplacement (breccia pipes, dikes, sills, maar and small volcanoes) and very importantly, their rock chemistry.
-But don't feel lost - have another beer and realize there are many geologists who can't identify these rocks.
-But with some training in their characteristics, you can get a good approximation without spending $50K a year to go to college.
+Much of Canada, continuing south into Montana, Wyoming and Michigan, is underlain by a stable continental core known as a Craton.
+Cratons consist of older continental cores referred to as Archons (rocks >2.5 billion years old), Protons consisting of Early Proterozoic age basement rocks (1.8 to 2.5 billion years) and Tectons (Late Proterozoic basement rocks, 1.8 to about 600 million years old).
+Commercial diamond deposits occur in volcanic rocks known as kimberlite and lamproite, which intrude old basement Archean cratons and younger Lower Proterozoic belts.
+And of course, there are commercial secondary diamond deposits (i.e., detrital deposits in rivers, streams and beaches.
+So - if you are going to prospect for diamonds - get to know kimberlite, lamproite and diamond, and where to find them.

-Using geological reasoning, the Canadian group headed to the Northwest Territories of Canada and after considerable time, discovered diamond-rich kimberlite at Lac de Gras (known as Ekati) that now is marked by one of the largest diamond mining facilities in the world.
-Commercial diamond production began in 1998 after more than $1 billion capitalization needed to build the mine and identify minable reserves.
-Because of this discovery, Canada took a major leap resulting in a major diamond industry and now has other diamond mines along with hundreds of discoveries all over the country.
+Using geological reasoning, the Canadian group headed to the Northwest Territories of Canada and after considerable time, discovered diamond-rich kimberlite at Lac de Gras.
+Commercial diamond production began in 1998 after raising more than $1 billion capitalization needed to build the mine and identify reserves.
+Because of this discovery, Canada now has a major diamond industry with other diamond mines along with hundreds of discoveries all over the country.
 A good summary on the Canadian diamond industry was published in the Colorado Geological Survey 2007 industrial minerals forum “Diamond Deposits of the North American Craton”.
 Another paper was published by the Wyoming Geological Association in the 2008 “Topics in Wyoming Geology”.

 You can actually fly on you computer to the diamond fields - just download Google Earth and search for “Ekati airport”, and you should find yourself looking in one of the most desolate places on earth with nearby circular open pit mines.
 These open pits did not exist prior to 1998 and the reason they are circular is because many diamond pipes are circular and look like carrots in cross section.
 Not so long after the Ekati was put in production, kimberlite at the Diavik Mine (now Canada's largest producer) was found and put into production (search Goggle Earth for "Diavik Diamond Mine, Fort Smth, Unorganized NT, Canada").
 And others were discovered.
 But we all cannot spend our weekends searching the tundra of Canada for diamonds or the outback of Australia for gold, so we need to focus on regions around us to find treasures left by Mom Nature.

-I summarized many prospecting suggestions in A Guide to Finding Gemstones, Gold, Minerals and Rocks (2014), Gold - A Field Guide for Prospectors & Geologists (2011) and Gems, Minerals and Rocks of Wyoming (2009).
+I summarized many prospecting suggestions in my books.
 I’m not sure how many people have been successful after reading these, but I have heard from a few.
 I wrote about where to find diamonds, gold and gemstones.
-Those whole followed directions in the books included: (1) A prospector who found nuggets and several ounces of fine gold using a hobby sluice in Strawberry Creek at South Pass over a period of a few weeks, (2) Another found precious opal where I recommended, (3) Another recovered several diamond indicator minerals in drainages adjacent to Highway 287 in the State Line district where there are no known nearby diamond pipes.
+Those who followed directions in the books included: (1) A prospector who found nuggets and several ounces of fine gold using a hobby sluice in Strawberry Creek at South Pass over a period of a few weeks, (2) Another found precious opal where I recommended, (3) Another recovered several diamond indicator minerals in drainages adjacent to Highway 287 in the State Line district where there are no known diamond pipes.
 This can only mean he is on the path to previously unreported diamond pipes.
 (4) Another was told exactly where to pan for diamonds and the next week, he gave me the first diamond he recovered.
 (5) Another searched the hills of North Carolina and found a nice, burgundy diamond where other gems had been found.
 And the winner so far, is (6) a prospector who followed suggestions in my latest book and panned out 36 diamonds with a gold pan.
-One weighed 4.92 carats and was classified by an appraiser as being of the highest water (ultra-clear), colorless and worth as much as $10,000 as a gemstone.
+One weighed 4.92 carats and was classified as being of the highest water (ultra-clear), colorless diamond worth as much as $10,000 as a gemstone!

-If you're not so inclined to risk the mosquito-infested tundra of Canada, just drive to the Crater of Diamonds State Park in Arkansas and dig for that gem you've been looking for - and you don't even have to leave pavement.
+If you're not so inclined to risk the mosquito-infested tundra of Canada, just drive to the Crater of Diamonds State Park in Arkansas and dig for diamonds - and you don't even have to leave pavement.
 Glenn Worthington wrote a book about finding diamonds in Arkansas that describes how and where to dig for diamonds.
 The book, Genuine Diamonds Found in Arkansas provides information about diamonds in that state as well as information about the Uncle Sam - a 40.23 carat diamond - the largest found in the US, to date.
 Or drive to Colorado and tour the Budweiser plant or Coors facility on your way to the diamond fields.